Staycationing this year? We’ve curated some ideas

 Indulge in some self-pampering.
 Drug stores offer a range of lotions and masks for face, hands and feet as well as products for do-it-yourself manicures or pedicures, with or without polish.

 Time for a film festival.
 Haven’t seen the full Godfather/Harry Potter/Star Wars/Mission Impossible films?
-IMDB.com offers a list of the of all time (spoiler alert: the top movie is referenced in the list above).
+IMDB.com offers a list of the Top 100 movies of all time (spoiler alert: the top movie is referenced in the list above).
 Show them online via your favourite streaming service or buy the DVDs, pop some corn and you decide how far down the list you want to go.
 Have a projector?
 There’s something extra fun about watching a movie under the stars, projected on a sheet hung over a fence.

 Book club – for one or set up a virtual book experience.
 Always wanted to read War and Peace?
 This may be your moment.
 Whether it’s a heavy classic or what a past colleague called “potato chip books” (because they are light, and you just can’t put them down) diving into a good book is a great way to leave everything behind.
 Make it a social experience with a virtual book club.
 Check in every night for progress and talk about the book – over a meal, snack, coffee or beverage of choice.